fadiabdelrahim/Harvesting-Credentials/README.md

 ## Preventive Measures

-- <b>Verify Email Source:</b> Always check the sender's email address for authenticity.
+- ***Verify Email Source:*** Always check the sender's email address for authenticity.
 Be cautious of emails from unfamiliar sources or slightly alter known addresses.
-- <b>Look for Formatting and Language errors:</b> Phishing emails often contain formatting issues or language errors.
+- ***Look for Formatting and Language errors:*** Phishing emails often contain formatting issues or language errors.
 Attention to these details can be crucial indicator of a phishing attempt.
-- <b>Avoid Clicking on Suspicious Links:</b> Be careful of clicking on links in unsolicited emails, especially those that prmpt for login credentials.
+- ***Avoid Clicking on Suspicious Links:*** Be careful of clicking on links in unsolicited emails, especially those that prmpt for login credentials.
-- <b>Use of Two-Factor-Authentication (2FA):</b> Implementing 2FA can add an extra layer of security, making it harder for attackers to gain access even if credentials are compromised.
+- ***Use of Two-Factor-Authentication (2FA):*** Implementing 2FA can add an extra layer of security, making it harder for attackers to gain access even if credentials are compromised.

 ## Conclusion